Damhan91/Keeping-Fish-Simple/README.md

   - I can confrim that all the fonts ands colors that are used throughout this website are easy to read and accessible, this is shown by using the lighthouse in Devtools
 ![Accessibility](https://github.com/Damhan91/Keeping-Fish-Simple/blob/main/assets/images/Lighthouse.JPG)

+## Deployment

+ - Link to Keeping Fish Simple can be found [Here](https://damhan91.github.io/Keeping-Fish-Simple/)